MaskingTechnology/comify/docs/integrations/DATABASE.md

 The database integration provides a universal interaction layer with an actual data storage solution.

+This integration is based on simple CRUD operations and purposely does NOT support relational querying.

 ## Implementations

 Currently, there are two implementations: